-The Oakland Police Department is asking for the public's help in locating Joel Ortiz for questioning.
+The Oakland Police Department requests the public's help in locating Charles Edwards.

 Anyone with information regarding the incident is encouraged to contact Sergeant Galindo at 238-3821.

 Crime Stoppers is offering up to a $5,000 reward for information leading to an arrest and conviction in

 The Oakland Police Department will be out in force March 12th, searching for those

 unbelted drivers and passengers, enforcing California’s seatbelt laws as part of a year-long Click It